Experience-Monks/jam3-lessons-react/_lessons/05-props.md

 );
 ```

-The child-parent communication and sibling communication is more complex and not recommended though it can be achieved by passing methods through _props_ and keeping the content pointing to the parent or the sibling.
+The child-parent communication and sibling communication is more complex and not recommended since it breaks the one way data flow paradigm React is intended to work by.

+If you need a child-parent communication it can be achieved by passing methods through _props_ and keeping the content pointing to the parent or the sibling.

 ```jsx
 import React from 'react';